What Are Datacenter Proxies? The Beginner’s Guide

-Datacenter proxies have long been an indispensable tool for browsing anonymously, accessing geo-restricted content, and collecting data from the web.
-This article will teach you more about how they work, when you should use them, and how datacenter proxies differ from residential IPs.
+Datacenter proxies provide a cost-effective way to browse anonymously, access geo-restricted content, and collect data from the web.
+This article will teach you more about what datacenter proxies are, how they work, and when you should use them.

 - Types of Datacenter Proxies